-Table 27LakeSPI results for Lake Pehiakura (Big).
+LakeSPI results for Lake Pehiakura (Big).
 LakeSPI Indices expressed as a % of lake maximum potential.

 State Year LakeSPI Index (%) Native Condition Index (%) Invasive Impact Index (%)

 Pristine 95 90 0

 Historical data 2005 14 4 89

-Present day 2012 10 0 91
+2012 10 0 91

+Present day 2017 9 0 93

 \ The 2005 survey is based on 3 baseline sites.

-37 Hunua Reservoirs
+4.7 Hunua Reservoirs

 The Hunua Reservoirs provide water supply to Auckland.
 With the exception of Hays Creek Reservoir, which has a stable water level, the reservoirs undergo fluctuations driven by precipitation, water abstraction and evaporation.
-Over the 325 days prior to the October 2008 survey (Figure 7) water levels initially declined slowly to mid-April, stabilised, then rapidly increased from late June (or late July for Cossey's Reservoir) to late August (or early August for Mangatawhiri Reservoir).
+Over the 325 days prior to the October 2008 survey (Figure 17) water levels initially declined slowly to mid-April, stabilised, then rapidly increased from late June (or late July for Cossey's Reservoir) to late August (or early August for Mangatawhiri Reservoir).
 The subsequent period of stable water level prior to the survey was 2.6 months for Mangatawhiri Reservoir, and 1.8 months for the other reservoirs.
 The range in fluctuation prior to the survey ranged from 14.1 m for Mangatangi Reservoir, 7.5 m for Wairoa, 6.3 m for Mangatawhiri, and 4.2 m for Cossey's Reservoir.